ChiragRupani/karma-chromiumedge-launcher/README.md

 ## Build from Source

-In case you want to build package from github sources
+In case if you want to build package from github source

 ```bash
 # Clone/download the package